Melatonin - the hormone of darkness.

-These highly reactive, volatile molecules can fundamentally affect cellular structures.
+These highly reactive, volatile molecules that can fundamentally affect cellular structures.

 We produce free radicals as a normal byproduct of metabolic activity and immune response.
-We breathe them in, create them when converting food to energy internally or are impacted by them through environment and lifestyle.
-So what’s the biggie?
+We breathe them in, create them when converting food to energy internally or are impacted by them through the environment and our lifestyle.
+So, what’s the biggie?

-In short - when we expose ourselves to more than what is naturally produced within ourselves.
-Diet, environment, stress, smoking, pollution… These are external influences that creating additional wear and tear on our natural defences, forcing our bodies to over-work to protect, deflect and ultimately repair.
+In short, when we expose ourselves to more than what is naturally produced within ourselves...
+Diet, environment, stress, smoking, pollution are external influences that create additional wear and tear on our natural defenses, forcing our bodies to overwork to protect, deflect and ultimately repair.

 Free radicals are volatile and harmful as they are incomplete.
-As a result, they are relentless in scavenging electrons from the body’s healthy cells to stabilize themselves, this can fundamentally damage cell proteins, membrane structure and DNA, fundamental to health.
-This oxidative damage can be attributed to a plethora of health issues internally and visible on the skin.
+As a result, free radicals are relentless in scavenging electrons from the body’s healthy cells to stabilize themselves.
+This can fundamentally damage cell proteins, membrane structure and DNA, all fundamental to health.
+This oxidative damage can be attributed to a plethora of internal health issues and can also be visible on the skin.

-To combat this daily assault on our skin, to neutralize damage caused by our lifestyle choices...we reach for The ultimate Skin Health protection system.
+To combat this daily assault on our skin and to neutralize damage caused by our lifestyle choices, we reach for The Ultimate Skin Health protection system.

 Antioxidants are vitamins, minerals and enzymes that exist within the body.
-Antioxidants such as beta-carotene, lutein, lycopene, selenium and Vitamins A, C and E can be extracted from our diet, if it is rich in foods such as oily fish, green leafy vegetables, fruit, nuts and pulses.
+Antioxidants such as beta-carotene, lutein, lycopene, selenium and Vitamin A, Vitamin C and Vitamin E can be extracted from our diet, present in foods such as oily fish, green leafy vegetables, fruit, nuts and pulses.

 For Good Science Beauty, we believe in selecting partnered ingredients that work synergistically to optimize performance.
-For 004-Br our Skin Brightening Cream two powerhouse antioxidants stand front and centre to amplify skin health and complexion evenness.
+Our 004-Br Skin Brightening Cream contains two powerhouse antioxidants stand front and center to amplify skin health and complexion evenness.

-Glutathione is one of the most powerful non-enzymatic antioxidants in our bodies.
-It helps to naturally interrupt melanin synthesis, protect from collagen degradation and support the natural reparative process within the skin structure.
+Glutathione is one of the most powerful non-enzymatic antioxidants in our bodies that helps to naturally interrupt melanin synthesis, protect from collagen degradation and support the natural reparative process within the skin structure.
 By interrupting melanocytes from forming, it encourages a more even, brighter skin tone.

 Come through Melatonin!